DataDock/datadock/README.md

-# datadock
+# DataDock.io

-The open-source source-code that runs datadock.io
+This is the repository for the open-source code base that runs https://datadock.io